Ellen102/gildedrose/readme.md

 - Utilize **predicates** to allow for future naming changes.
 - Create a **specific rule engine** to manage item rules.
 - Prefer **immutability** wherever possible.
+- Name of calculator classes
+  - As the calculator is not really specific anymore for the item name, they should explain what they are doing, this is very long though
+  - (TODO: improve names)

 ### Steps to Add a Conjured Item After Refactoring